 You will also get to skip all the lines too!
 Here are a few different tours that provide transportation from Waikiki hotels.

-This tour will take you around Honolulu for a little sightseeing, followed by a trip to Pearl Harbor.
+This tour will take you around Honolulu for a little sightseeing, followed by a trip to visit Pearl Harbor.
 During this tour, you will be able to go on the USS Arizona Memorial.
 Check the latest rates and more information.

 This tour offers pick-up and drop-off at select Waikiki hotels, including: